Kong/boss.js/README.md

   // Define the master process code here var index = 0;
   setInterval(function () {
-	if (context.isAvailable()) { // Only execute if there is at least one worker available context.dispatch({
+	if (context.isAvailable()) { // Only execute if there is at least one job worker available context.dispatch({
         num: index++
       });
     }
   }, 0);
 }, function (message, next) {
-  // We're simulating a 1s delay in the worker execution setTimeout(function() {
+  // We're simulating a 1s delay in the job worker execution setTimeout(function() {
     console.log(process.pid + " received number " + message.num);
     next();
   }, 1000);
-}, {
-  debug: true,
-  workers: 6
 });

 execution.start();